 6. Talk About the Costs of College

 The college decision process is a good time to talk finances with your child.
 Regardless of your means, a conversation about cost will help them view their education as an investment that will have financial implications.
 Talk about tuition, room and board, travel, and other incidentals.
 And make sure they know that if they take on student loan debt, it’s a responsibility that needs to be taken seriously.
 Affordability should be a consideration for both of you, but be careful of sticker shock.
 Many colleges with high tuition provide significant financial aid to their students.

 7. Ask Questions and Encourage Them to Do the Same

 Some teens have a strong idea where they want to go to school; others have no clue.
 And it can be hard to get a handle on what they really want, if they focus only on majors and location and other traditional collegiate differentiators.
 Get them thinking more about themselves—specifically, their interests, what fulfills them, what excites them and how they imagine their life after graduation.
 This line of thinking can help you all narrow in on a great decision.

 8. Visit Colleges with Your Student

 There’s something about setting foot on campus that will tell you more about a school than any website, brochure, or admission counselor.
 Take college tours—preferably in the fall or spring when there are actual students on campus.
 The admissions team and scripted tour guides only give you a partial picture.
 What will the students you bump into on your visit tell you about the school they chose?

-Nestled in the picturesque mountains of rural Virginia, Bluefield College offers a faith-based and academically rich option for both people of faith and secular students.
+Nestled in the picturesque mountains of rural Virginia, Bluefield University offers a faith-based and academically rich option for both people of faith and secular students.
 With more than 70 different major programs, students have an opportunity to expand their minds, hearts, and souls.
 Class sizes are kept purposefully small, and faculty are some of the best in their field, with the added benefit of coming from a place of faith.
 Visit our programs page to learn more.